edgedb/easy-edgedb/chapter9/index.md

 This is a good time to add two new properties to the `Person` type to indicate when a character is present.
 We'll call them `first_appearance` and `last_appearance`.
 The name `last_appearance` is a bit better than `death`, because for the game it doesn't matter: we just want to know when characters are there or not.

 For these two properties we will just use `cal::local_date` for the sake of simplicity.
-There is also `cal::local_datetime` that includes time, but we should be fine with just the date.
+There is also a `cal::local_datetime` type that includes the time, but we should be fine with just the date.
 (And of course there is the `cal::local_time` type with just the time of day that we have in our `Date` type.)

 Before we used the function `std::to_datetime` which took seven parameters; this time we'll use a similar but shorter {eql:func}`docs:cal::to_local_date` function.
 It just takes three integers.